GeorgesGITHUB/Morse-Chat/README.md

 # Morse Chat (Work in Progress)
 A Real Time Chat App with a morse code twist!

-Bidirectional communication between clients handled by a Go server, using Web Sockets.
+Bidirectional communication between React clients handled by a Go server, using Web Sockets.

 `Client1 <-ws-> Server <-ws-> Client2`

+Uses the Web Audio API (AudioContext, Oscillator, GainNode) to play Morse Code

+Saves conversation messages and user info to an AWS RDS PostgreSQL database.

 Dynamically renders content of the React component as Plain Text or Morse Code, using states.

-Uses the Web Audio API (AudioContext, Oscillator, GainNode) to play Morse Code

-# How to run it
-1. Start the Go server in <code>/rtca/backend/</code> with <code>go run .</code>
-2. Start the React frontend in <code>/rtca/</code> with <code>npm run dev</code>

 # Screenshot(s)
 Client apps communicating